pr4dyumn4/Smart-Attendance-System-version-2.0-Using-Face-Recognition/README.md

 ![App Screenshot](Screenshot/Screenshot1.png)

 HOME PAGE:
-This is the main page of the application, Manage Student, Dashboard, Export to CSV, It can also scan the face while scanning the video will be stored in the video File Admin can check so that no fake attendance is marked.
+This is the main page of the application, Manage Student, Dashboard, Export to CSV, It can also scan the face while scanning the video, which will be stored in the video File Admin can check so that no fake attendance is marked.

 ![App Screenshot](Screenshot/Screenshot2.png)